How Persistence and Medical Partnership Impact Diagnosis

 Due to my belief about my providers, I tend to be particularly prepared with research articles when asking questions and requesting various approaches to try.
 I am also quick to verbally express my gratitude to my providers, especially when I feel that my provider is going above and beyond for me.

-Over the last year, I heard from 2 of my providers about their view of patients, specifically about myself.
-After experiencing unexplained, chronically debilitating pain for over half a year, my last specialty to see was neurology.
+Over the last year, I heard from two of my providers about their view of patients, specifically about myself.
+After experiencing unexplained, chronically debilitating pain for over half a year, the last specialty to consult was neurology.
 I truly felt like this neurologist was my last hope for answers.
 This provider was confused about why I didn't think he would believe me about my symptoms and told me, "I always believe my patients."

 The amount of relief that rushed over me was immense.
 This year, after finally obtaining a diagnosis and effective treatment for my chronic vomiting, I told my GI specialist, "Thank you for not giving up on me," and in return, he expressed his gratitude for my research, persistence, suggestions, and questions as it helps him be a better doctor.
 Hearing a provider acknowledge this was an incredible feeling!

-These 2 exchanges provided me with a completely new appreciation for my providers.
-They helped me let go of some of those burdensome feelings that I am "too much" as a patient – a complicated rare disease patient, nonetheless.
+These two exchanges provided me with a completely new appreciation for my providers.
+They helped me let go of some of those burdensome feelings that I am "too much" as a patient – a complicated rare disease patient, no less.

 Our providers need us to be comfortable asking questions, pushing for answers, and advocating for ourselves.
 And we need our providers to listen to us and take us seriously.